okekejus/personal_spotify_tracking/README.md

 ## Background
 Spotify possesses a "Popularity Index" - a score ranging from 0-100 for each song within its catalog.
 The index influences how songs are pushed into playlists/recommended to users.
 Any song with an index of 20+ is eligible for playlists and recommendations.
 The index is based on a variety of factors, determined using Spotify's rather detailed algorithm.
+The higher a song's popularity score, the more people are listening to said song.

 Using this metric, I decided to assess what my music taste looks like on a daily basis by collecting the average score of all songs in my library on a daily basis.
 I chose the average as they can be influenced by outliers, and as not every song will have a high popularity, I wanted to capture the days where some songs in my library were more popular than others.